postsharp/Metalama.Documentation/content/conceptual/aspects/diagnostics.md

 ## Suppressing a diagnostic

 Sometimes the C# compiler or other analyzers may report warnings to the target code of your aspects.
 Since neither the C# compiler nor the analyzers know about your aspect, some of these warnings may be irrelevant.
-As an aspect author, it is a good practice to prevent the report of irrelevant warnings.
+As an aspect author, it is a good practice to prevent the reporting of irrelevant warnings.

 To suppress a diagnostic: